mgk2014/PCMLAI-CAPSTONE2/README.md

 - ROC/AUC curve

-    The model's predictions cover an Area under curve(AUC) of 70% for TP, 73% for FP.
-Ideally these curves should cover a larger area (90+%) expanding towards the top left of the chart (i.e very low False Positive Rate and High True Positive Rate)
+    The GridSearchCV's best estimator RF model's predictions cover an Area under curve(AUC) of 88% for TP, 82% for FP, and 86% for BP.
+These scores are better than the RF with default parameters, so we see a slight improvement.
+These curves should cover an even larger area (90+%) expanding towards the top left of the chart (i.e very low False Positive Rate and High True Positive Rates)

     <img src="plots/rf-rocauc.png" alt="ROC-AUC curve" width="500">